solverat/PayumStripeBundle/README.md

 # CoreShop Stripe Payum Connector

+> This fork works with the current flux payum 2.0 adapter

 This Bundle activates the Stripe Checkout & Stripe JS Payment Gateways in CoreShop.
 It requires the [FLUX-SE/PayumStripe](https://github.com/FLUX-SE/PayumStripe) repository which will be installed automatically.